graham-fletcher-athome-org/Taca/README.md

 3. Create a [PAC code](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for the integration GitHUB account.

 4. Create a configuration repository.
-Copy the content of samples/simple sub director into the new repository
+Copy the content of samples/simple sub directory into the new repository

 5. Authenticate with GCP.
 Open the console command line.